Ancaetano123/icg_project/README.md

    ```bash
    npm run dev
    ```
-   The game will be available at [http://localhost:5173/easy.html](http://localhost:5173/easy.html) (or the port indicated by Vite).
+   The game will be available at something like that [http://localhost:5173/easy.html](http://localhost:5173/easy.html) (or the port indicated by Vite).

 ## How to build for production